lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 - Golden files.
 - [TableDrivenTests](https://github.com/golang/go/wiki/TableDrivenTests).

-While Table Driven tests officially documented, I couldn't find anything about golden files.
-The basic idea is to:
+While Table Driven tests are officially documented, I couldn't find too much about golden files.
+The basic idea is this:

-- Store on disk (in so-called golden files) the expected (and possibly complex) output of the code under test.
+- You store on disk (in so-called golden files) the expected (and possibly complex) output of the code under test.
-- Then use a simple comparison of the actual output and the content of corresponding golden file.
+- Then you use a simple comparison of the actual output and the content of corresponding golden file in the test itself.

 It's good practice to use a command line flag to automatically update the golden file when the specified behaviour changes: